cjwit/arabmusic/README.md

 Development page is live at [https://whispering-sands-88923.herokuapp.com](https://whispering-sands-88923.herokuapp.com).

 Next Up
+* Find or create based on email instead of service ID?
+Allows for multiple services
 * Login functionality
     * Only admins can delete resource collections
     * Member info pages that collect authored materials
     * Civility and IP disclaimer
+    * We only keep publicly available Facebook info...

 Eventually:
 * SAMR page with link to email list